moneroguides/1x02-setting-up-your-own-node/script.md

 Forwarding the required port is relatively simple as a Linux user.
 To do so, we're going to use the [Uncomplicated Firewall (UFW)](https://wiki.ubuntu.com/UncomplicatedFirewall).
 This may be entirely new to you and if it is, you will first want to see if it's installed on your system.

-Open up a new terminal and type `UFW --version`.
+Open up a new terminal and type `ufw --version`.
 If you don't get a printout with a version number you'll need to install it, which you can do via the linux package manager.

 Now let's enter these three commands:
 1. Enable the UFW: